metakermit/generator-django-rest/README.md

   it's much like `django-admin startproject myproject` would set it up (only repeats the project name twice,
     i.e. *~/code/myproject/myproject/settigns.py*)

+See [CHANGELOG.md](./CHANGELOG.md) for a full release history with all the features.

 ## Getting Started